 PlayerUnknown’s Battlegrounds turned out to have the community that exhibits the highest proportion of toxic behaviour.
 It ranked highly in most of our data points: it had the highest proportion of references to hacking, as well as the 2nd highest proportion of general toxic behaviour like trolling and being banned.
 It also had the 2nd highest proportion of online interest according to the data.

-2nd and 3rd place in the final rankings belong to Call of Duty Warzone and Counter-Strike: GO respectively.
+If you are interested in improving your aim in Call of Duty Warzone you’d better know that the 2nd and 3rd place in the final rankings belong to COD Warzone and Counter-Strike: GO respectively.
 In spite of these two being the only games to have an average score above 5 out of 10 (aside from PUBG), Warzone’s average is still over 1.6 points behind 1st place, while CS: GO’s average is nearly 2.5 points lower – showing just how far ahead of the pack PUBG truly is!

 At the other end of the table, Overwatch’s community displays the lowest proportion of toxic activity.
 Despite having the 8th highest proportion of searches related to toxic behavior, it has the highest proportion of positive interaction by far, as well as the 4th lowest proportion of references to trolling, cheating, and bans.

 Minecraft and FIFA aren’t far away in 2nd and 3rd place – Minecraft has the lowest swearing tendency and number of references to general toxic behaviour, while FIFA has the least mentions of hacking.